 I look forward to seeing the results of the research and what exactly they propose to prevent drowsy driving.
 The obvious answer would be enacting laws that punish people who are driving on a lack of sleep that cause a car accident, especially where the other party is injured.
 This could be similar to what we have seen regarding distracted driving over the past five (5) years and what we have seen in drinking and driving laws over the last thirty (30) years.

 I have written numerous times about different causes of car accidents , including: distracting (texting and cell phone use); drinking and driving; winter weather; and even eating and driving.
 Another concern that has drawn recent attention is drowsy drivers.
+Any victim of a car accident due to drowsy driving may seek legal assistance from a personal injury lawyer when filing a claim.
+A car accident lawyer should be able to take care of the legal documents while you focus on your treatment.

 The AAA Foundation for Traffic Safety released a new study showing that the tragedy of drowsy driving is more pervasive than shown in previous estimates.
 Their study shows that drowsy driving involves about one in six deadly vehicle crashes ; one in eight crashes resulting in occupant hospitalization, and one in fourteen crashes in which a vehicle was towed.